dmalawey/blog/README.md

 # January 2024
+## 03.22 To Plant a Tree

+From the Greeks: "A society grows great when old men plant trees in whose shade they shall never sit."

+I'd like to add to this.
+Some trees can offer unparalleled amounts of shade and these often are ones that cannot be established in a lifetime.
+The effort of planting these trees can be painstaking enough to deterr willing hearts.
+Some rare individuals can see the value of such trees and muster the effort to plant them.

+As I ponder this shade analogy it closely relates to certain efforts of mine.
+I have a number of goals for which the investment is high and the payout is far into the future.
+There is a very special "knowing" feeling about certain projects and my inner compass says they _must be carried out_ regardless of external support.
+It's a knowing that there is a future need for shade, that there are no farmers currently planting these specific trees, and a knowing that there exists no alternative for this type of tree.
+Because of the future impact is so clear and so irreversible, it's a plan I clutch tightly and cannot let go of.
+These missions can be painful as I go year after year networking and unable to find colleagues who can see the target and the immense value of the efforts to strike it.

+The above quote also relates to another, by philosopher Arthur Scopenhauer.
+"Talent hits a target no one else can hit; Genius hits a target no one else can see."

+Instead of making claims about being a genius, I want to pivot this thought a little.
+Each of us have a combination of life experiences that is completely unique, and that can bring about ideas that are completely unique.
+So for anyone who tries, it is certainly possible to envision a solution to a problem which others cannot see.
+Further, it's possible to gain sight of a root cause that others cannot see.
+In my experience, the solutions are immediate and vivid when a root cause is understood.
+The journey to discover a root cause is the difficult part of "seeing the target."

+When I meet someone who is even patient and curious enough to ask questions about the missions I'm on, this is the best support I can ask for.
+Not someone to solve my problem.
+Not to help me build the solution.
+Not to understand the problem.
+Only, to have the patience and trust to give the time of day to ask what I'm aiming for, hold a discussion, and have some desire to understand.

 ## 03.18 Repetition grants Perturbations to a Process
 Perturbations are prerequisite to define the nature of a need.
 A clear need is required to make a good process.
 A good process is required to have a robust result.
 A robust result is required for stability.
 Stability is required for growth.
 Growth is required to develop a surplus of resources.
 A surplus of resources is the only way to meet a greater need.
 Capability and surplus are both required to serve others.